who we are

 Always the level headed one, Shelley grounds the group, harnessing excitement and passion to be delivered in creative ways.

-Keeping us on track, organised and focused, Stacey makes one mean secretary.
+Keeping us on track, organised and focused, Stacey makes one mean committee member.
 This woman has skills!
 An incredibly generous spirit, Stacey gives willingly of her time to a number of community organisations and we just thank our lucky stars that she's a Woven woman!

 Creative mumma, chasing dreams, lover of the ocean, keeps it wild by drinking far too much coffee.
 Disability Support worker, student photographer, passionate for all things creative that bring connection.